Virginia Ore Diggers

 The Virginia Ore Diggers were a minor league baseball team based in Virginia, Minnesota.
-From 1913 to 1916, Virginia teams played exclusively as members of the Class C level Northern League.
-The Ore Diggers played home games at Ewens Field.
+From 1913 to 1916, the "Ore Diggers" played exclusively as members of the Class C level Northern League.
+Virginia hosted minor league home games at Ewens Field.

-Baseball Hall of Fame member Rube Waddell played for the 1913 Virginia Ore Diggers.
+Baseball Hall of Fame member Rube Waddell played for the 1913 Virginia Ore Diggers in his last professional season.

 History

+Virginia hosted semiprofessional teams before hosting minor league baseball.
+Oscar Graham played for the Virginia, Minnesota team in 1908 with a salary of $350 per month.

-In the spring of 1912, a group of Virginia, Minnesota businessmen organized to secure a professional baseball team for the city.
+In the spring of 1912, a group of Virginia, Minnesota businessmen organized in an attempt to secure a professional baseball team for the city.
 The group entered into negotiations with several other regional cities who established the Central International League.
-However, Virginia did not gain entry into the league when it formed with four teams for the 1912 season.
-However, in 1913 an eight–team, Class C level minor league called the Northern League, was proposed that would include the four 1912 Central International League cities and four other franchises.
-Virginia, Minnesota was admitted into the league.
+However, Virginia did not gain a franchise for entry into the league when it formed with four teams for the 1912 season.
+However, in 1913 an eight–team, Class C level minor league called the "Northern League," was proposed that would include the four 1912 Central International League cities and four other franchises.
+After the proposal was mobilized, Virginia, Minnesota was admitted into the league.

-Minor league baseball play began in Virginia, Minnesota in 1913.
-The Virginia Ore Diggers became members of the eight-team Class C level Northern League.
-The Duluth White Sox, Grand Forks Flickertails, Minneapolis, Minnesota, St. Paul Millers, Superior Red Sox, Winnipeg Maroons and Winona Pirates teams joined Virginia in league play.
+Minor league baseball play began in Virginia, Minnesota in 1913, when the Virginia Ore Diggers became members of the eight-team Class C level Northern League.
+The Duluth White Sox, Grand Forks Flickertails, Minneapolis, Minnesota, St. Paul Millers, Superior Red Sox, Winnipeg Maroons and Winona Pirates teams joined Virginia in beginning league play.
+A Baseball Hall of Fame member would join Virginia during the season.

-The Virginia use of the "Ore Diggers" moniker is in reference to the iron ore industry in the region in the era.
+The Virginia use of the "Ore Diggers" nickname corresponds with the iron ore industry in the region in the era.

-The 1913 opening day game at Virginia was postponed twice due to rain.
-April 23, 1913 was the scheduled as the start of the season, with rain cancelling the game that day and the next.
-On Friday, April 25, the season opened after the third parade in Virginia in three days.
+The 1913 opening day home game at Virginia was postponed twice due to rain.
+April 23, 1913, was the date scheduled as the start of the season, with rain cancelling the game that day and the next.
+On Friday, April 25, the season opened after the third parade in Virginia in three days was held.
 The Ore Diggers lost the opener 5–2 to Winnipeg, with the game shortened to eight innings so the Canadian club could catch its train.
 Virginia started the season with a 1–6 record at home.
 On July 17, 1913, in a game at home against Minneapolis, the outfield was full of water.
 A special ground rule was enacted that any ball hit on the fly into the outfield and not caught was to be a ground rule double.

-On May 18, 1913, an aging Rube Waddell joined the Virginia Ore Diggers roster.
+On May 18, 1913, a 36-year-old Rube Waddell joined the Virginia Ore Diggers roster.
 Waddell was reportedly attracted by the great hunting and fishing reports from nearby Lake Vermillion.
-Waddell left the team after a July 20, 1913 game, his last professional appearance.
 Waddell was noted to have regularly played with four bears who would appear at Olcott Park, even naming the bears.
-Waddell died in 1914.
+Waddell left the team after a game on July 20, 1913, never to return.
+It marked his last professional appearance in uniform.
+Waddell died in 1914 from tuberculosis.